Searching for light long-lived neutralinos at Super-Kamiokande: Neutralino signals at Super-Kamiokande

 \section{Neutralino signals at Super-Kamiokande}

 After light neutralinos are produced from the decay of mesons in the atmospheric shower, they decay to SM particles as they propagate.
 We assume that all the particles in the decay chain are highly boosted, and hence approximately collinear in their trajectories.
 The degree of attenuation of the flux that arrives at the detector depends on the relation between the lifetime of the neutralino and the distance it travels before reaching the detector.
 In particular, it is expected that the detector signal from up-going events ($i.e.$ the neutralinos that arrive from below the detector), will be suppressed in comparison with down-going events ($i.e.$ the neutralinos that reach the detector from above).
-Assuming that the production rate of neutralinos is symmetric with respect to the azimuthal component, the expected flux spectrum at the detector is given by
+Assuming that the production rate of neutralinos is symmetric with respect to the azimuthal component, the expected differential flux is obtained by integrating over the column depth $X$, according to

 where $\ell$ corresponds to the traveled distance of the neutralino, measured from the production point, which can be obtained from the height $h$ and the zenith angle $\theta$ using the geometrical relation